Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/alignment.md

 ## Achieving strong alignment

-Where alignment does not naturally occur, alignment can be achieved through defining common principles (and methodologies, patterns, designs derived from those principles).
-The defining of common principles should be a collaborative process, to ensure that the principles are actually common and alignment is achieved.
+Where alignment does not naturally occur, alignment can be achieved through defining common values & principles (and methodologies, patterns, designs derived from those principles).
+The defining of this commonality should be a collaborative and democratic process, to ensure that the resulting values & principles are actually common and alignment is achieved.

-In an organisation, common principles can apply to everything from the style of the code, to how the organisation is organised and operates.
+In an organisation, commonality can apply to and affect everything from the style of the code, to how the organisation is organised and operates.
 It can be a large undertaking to try to create alignment, and is usually led by leaders and managers, in collaboration with workers.